 This theory was tested on a similar species in the wild: mice.
 Researchers set out a running wheel in their native habitat.
 Even without the need to seek food or stay away from predators, the wild mice still joyfully hopped on the wheel and ran and ran.

-Hamsters get a rush of endorphins when they run, similar to the way that humans do when we exercise.
+Hamsters get a rush of endorphins when they run, similar to how humans do when we exercise.
 They enjoy this happy feeling, which might be close to experiencing a runner’s high.
 Paired with their natural desire to run, they are happy to do it all the time.

 Fun fact: When hamsters get going at full tilt, they can clock 600 strides a minute.
 Stunningly, that is four times faster than the fastest recorded racehorse.